-Here you'll learn about how to use Blob Storage, Azure's equivalent of a Google Bucket.
-A Blob is a cloud-based storage location to which you can upload data in one of two ways, depending on the amount of data you're uploading.
-If you're uploading less than 5 GB at a time, you can use the file manager (option 1).
-For uploads exceeding 5 GB, you should use the command line (option 2).
+Learn how to use Blob storage, Azure's equivalent of a Google Bucket.
+A Blob is a cloud-based storage location to which you can upload unstructured data in one of two ways: 1) using the file manager (uploading less than 5 GB at a time) or 2) using the command line (for uploads exceeding 5 GB).

 What is Blob Storage?

-Azure Blob Storage is Microsoft's object storage solution for the cloud.
-Blob Storage is optimized for storing massive amounts of unstructured data.
-Unstructured data is data that doesn't adhere to a particular data model or definition, such as text or binary data.
+Azure Blob (Binary Large OBject) Storage is Microsoft's cloud-based object storage solution.
+Blob Storage is optimized for storing massive amounts of unstructured data (data that doesn't adhere to a particular data model or definition, such as text or binary data).

 Storage container URL format